prestwick/systemlink-migration-sandbox/README.md

-# systemlink-migration-sandbox
-A place for example PowerShell scripts used to migrate data and setting between SystemLink servers.
-We encourage migration to servers with a fresh install of SystemLink that contains no production data.

 # Migrating with systemlinkmigrate.py

 ## Prerequisites
 ### SystemLink
 - These scripts assume migration from a SystemLink 2020R1 (20.0) to another SystemLink 2020R1 server
 - These scripts assume a single-box SystemLink installation.
-- These scripts are designed to un on the same machines as the SystemLink installation.
+- These scripts are designed to run on the same machines as the SystemLink installation.
 They do not support remote migration.

 ### Python
 - These scripts require >=Python3 to run.
-Installers can be found at [python.org](https://www.python.org/downloads/)
+Installers can be found at [python.org](https://www.python.org/downloads/).
 - The documentation in this repo assumes Python has been added to your **PATH**.
-- Depending on the setup of your environment you may invoke python with `python`, `python3`, or `py`.
+- Depending on your environment you may invoke python with `python`, `python3`, or `py`.
 Documentation in this repo use `py`.

 ## Running systemlinkmigrate.py
 ### Basic usage